n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

 #### 5.1 ccmp ####

+The `ccmp` feature allows a font to substitute basic-jamo sequences with a pre-composed glyph including compound jamo.

+If present, these composition and decomposition substitutions must be performed before applying any other GSUB lookups, because those lookups may be written to match only the `ccmp`-substituted glyphs.

 #### 5.2 ljmo ####

-This feature replaces the default (i.e., standalone) forms of leading consonant (choseong) glyphs with alternate forms that fit into syllable-appropriate positions.
+This feature replaces the default (i.e., standalone) forms of leading consonant (choseong) glyphs in a syllable cell with alternate forms that fit into syllable-appropriate positions.

 The appropriate shape of the choseong glyph depends on the shape of the vowel (jungseong) that follows.
 For example, a tall jungseong forces